What is multi-car insurance?

 What happens to my renewal dates?

-It can depend on the specific insurer but usually your policy renewal date starts with the first car you add to the policy.
+Your policy renewal date starts with the first car you add to the policy.

 After the first car, the renewal dates of any new cars added to the policy are synched to renew on the same day as the first car.